pvphan/pvphan.github.io/_posts/2023-01-16-keyboard-computer-rpi468.md

 And so I set to work to combine my trusty (albiet aging) Tada 68 mechanical keyboard with the main board of the Pi 400.
 It seemed fitting to combine the names:

-Raspberry Pi 400 + Tada 68 = Raspberry Pi 468.
+Raspberry Pi **400** + Tada **68** = Raspberry Pi **468**.

-# Design constraints
+{% include image-gallery.html folder="/assets/img/2023-01-16-keyboard-computer-rpi468" %}

-I drew inspiration from others online who had combined a mechanical keyboard with the Pi 400 (shout out to Khmel and X).
+# Design goals
-However there were compromises made in their implementations that I did not want for my design.
+I drew inspiration from [Pavlo Khmel on YouTube](https://www.youtube.com/watch?v=TTT5TCiPke4&pp=ygUkcmFzcGJlcnJ5IHBpIDQwMCBtZWNoYW5pY2FsIGtleWJvYXJk&ab_channel=PavloKhmel) also upgraded the Pi 400 to be integrated with a mechanical keyboard.

-These designs compromised on the following:
+However there were design decisions made in his implementation that I wanted to do differently:
 1. The mechanical keyboard is connected to the Pi 400 by running a USB A cable out of the case and then back in.
 Functionally, there is nothing wrong with this, but aesthetically I could not abide it.
 2. When the mechanical keyboard is connected to the Pi 400, it cannot be used by any other host device such as a desktop PC.
 This is inconvenient if the Pi is meant to be used as a headless server while using the keyboard for a desktop PC.